Adobe Marketing Cloud adds features, partnerships to bring brick-and-mortar deeper into digital

 The new retailer-targeted announcements include the private beta of Fluid Experiences in Retail inside Adobe Experience Manager in the Marketing Cloud.

 It allows a retailer to create a master block of content — including photo, product description, sizes and pricing — and then break it into segments for any device that can display HTML, a kind of content management for multiple channels.
-Previously, this kind of content-for-retailers in the Marketing Cloud required a more manual creation for each channel.
+Previously, creating such multi-use content in the Marketing Cloud required a more manual process for each channel.